First wāhine Māori stands for Ruapehu mayoralty

 "What I know is if you want change, you have to be the change.
 And I encourage everyone to try to be that change."

-Also contesting the vacancy as incumbent Don Cameron steps down is the former two-term mayor and Horizons regional councillor Weston Kirton, and sitting Ruapehu councillors Adie Doyle and Elijah Pue.
+Also contesting the vacancy as incumbent Don Cameron steps down is former two-term mayor and Horizons Regional Councillor Weston Kirton, and sitting Ruapehu councillors Adie Doyle and Elijah Pue.

-Hadley-Chase called a hui at Mōrero Marae in Taumarunui to discuss a strategy "to move our communities forward".
+Hadley-Chase has called a hui at Mōrero Marae in Taumarunui on Friday to discuss a strategy "to move our communities forward".

 "I've spent a lot of time listening to the community and a lot of issues are being raised.
 One is how the council hasn't managed to engage with the full community, inclusive of Māori and women.